 Originally housed on the south side of High West Street, the Museum moved to Trinity Street and later to the site of the Old George Inn.
 In 1928 the Dorset Natural History and Antiquarian Field Club formally amalgamated and became responsible for its upkeep and collections.
 The Field Club was renamed the Dorset Natural History and Archaeological Society who continue to manage and care for the Museum today.

 In 1937 the Museum received its first grant from the Dorset County Education Committee.
 A new Geology Gallery opened, while the following year Thomas Hardy’s papers and the contents of his Max Gate study were bequeathed to the Museum.

 Following the Second World War, Dorset’s growing tourist industry meant that the Museum was able to expand, with a new Natural History gallery built in 1952, a Multipurpose Gallery and conservation laboratory in 1973, and an Archaeology Gallery in 1984 landing the Museum a prestigious National Heritage ‘Museum of the Year’ award.

 With the advent of the National Lottery Heritage Funding since the 1990s many galleries have been added and refurbished.
 The Writers’ Dorset gallery opened in 1997, the Dorchester Gallery opened in 2003 and the Jurassic Coast Gallery (celebrating England’s first natural World Heritage Site) opened in 2006.

 In 2015, the Museum received support from the National Lottery Heritage Fund for Tomorrow’s Museum for Dorset.
-The sensitive yet contemporary redevelopment opening in 2020 will transform the Museum into a state-of-the-art learning centre, with gallery and research spaces, a shop and tearoom, and improved archive and storage facilities advancing public access to our vast collection.
+The sensitive yet contemporary redevelopment coming soon will transform the Museum into a state-of-the-art learning centre, with gallery and research spaces, a shop and tearoom, and improved archive and storage facilities advancing public access to our vast collection.